 * CDC recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.

 I couldn’t agree more.
 See my It’s time to get that flu shot post from October.

 I hope this will be helpful to you.
-Seems the entire country is under attack by the flu.
+Seems the entire country is under attack by the coronavirus with the flu waiting in the wings.
 When I was only concerned about weight loss, I learned that diet was bout 75 percent of the battle.
 Seems the same for the immune system. too.

 Our Better Health